 Faculty and students at the Steve Hicks School of Social Work lead interdisciplinary projects that bring understanding to critical social problems, and develop and implement real solutions to address them.
 Below are some examples of the impact of recent research projects on communities in Texas and across the nation.
 See a full list of research projects.
-Read our report, Research that changes lives (PDF) which showcases sixteen stories — from healthier pregnancies to happier seniors and calmer classroom — that explain how researchers at the Steve Hicks School of Social Work are changing people’s lives for the better.
+Read our report, Research that changes lives (PDF), which showcases 18 stories — from bringing the latest to addiction treatment to helping Hispanic parent-child relationships to partnering for alcohol-free pregnancies — that explain how researchers at the Steve Hicks School of Social Work are changing people’s lives for the better.

 BEST PRACTICES TO HELP YOUNG CHILDREN SUCCEED.
 An effort from the Texas Institute for Excellence in Mental Health to implement best practices to improve the developmental, social, and emotional health of young children in three Texas communities: Fort Worth, San Antonio, and Ysleta del Sur Pueblo, a small tribal community close to El Paso.
 Read the story.